ckumuran/WALL-E/README.md

 # What is this?

-`chesskidsdotcom` is a chess engine written in C++17.
+`chesskidsdotcom` is a chess engine written from scratch in C++17.

-The name comes from the website I used to play chess on growing up, so I kept it instead of giving it some random name.
+The name comes from the website I used to play chess on growing up, so I kept it instead of giving it some serious engine name.

+The project started because I wanted to understand how chess engines actually work internally.

-I discovered game engines are mostly about:
+Turns out chess engines and game engines in general are mostly:
 - optimization
-- math
+- recursion
 - debugging
-- recursion
+- move generation
 - performance engineering

 ---

-# Features
+# Engine ( Brain ):

-- Bitboard board representation
+- bitboard move representation
-- Hybrid mailbox + bitboards
+- hybrid mailbox + bitboards
-- Packed 32-bit move encoding
+- packed 32-bit move encoding
-- Incremental make/unmake
+- incremental make/unmake
-- Zobrist hashing
-- Alpha-beta search framework
+- alpha-beta search
-- Transposition tables
+- transposition tables
+- zobrist hashing
+- move generation
+- perft testing/debugging
-- UCI support
+- UCI communication
-- Perft framework
-- Debug validation tools
-- Modular engine structure
+- modular engine structure

-In simpler words:

 The engine can:
 - understand chess positions
-- generate moves
+- generate legal moves
 - search future positions
 - evaluate positions
+- and communicate with external chess GUIs.

 ---

 <div align="center">